shubhamsy777/BxB_Digital_Project/Documentation_BxB.md

 Creating a model that can correctly forecast the demand for the pallets issued by CHEP for the months of July to December of 2017.

+## <u>Tools Used:</u>

+Language used: Python 3.4
+Comupting Environment used: Jupyter Notebook
+For references and doubt: https://stackoverflow.com/ and https://pandas.pydata.org/

 ## <u>Data description:</u>

 ( Data collection duration: Monthly Data for 10 Years [July,2007- June,2017] )